 Narm: The crew crying and blaming themselves for Ryu's death.
 Changed for the compilation movies, fortunately.
 In the movies, Amuro just beats up Hayato for letting Ryu go into battle.

 While the compilation movies may have toned down the banshee-like wailing of the White Base crew, Ryu's death in itself lost a lot of its impact.
 Tomino shoehorned it in for continuity, at the expense of the plot, and Ryu's sacrifice came right after Matilda's death by similar means.
 The White Base Crew (and Amuro) spend more time mourning Matilda than they do Ryu, who in the series was so mourned that Bright had a PTSD type breakdown and couldn't captain the ship for several episodes.

 The symbolic images involving the Newtype powers can get very ridiculous.
-Near the series it looks like Amuro is tripping balls rather than feeling traumatized due to his girl's death.
+Near the end of the series it looks like Amuro is tripping balls rather than feeling traumatized due to Lalah's death.

 Never Live It Down: Kai Shiden is labeled a Dirty Coward by most of the crew early in the series for his bitter complaints about the situation they're in, despite the fact that he repeatedly undertakes dangerous assignments when necessary.note And after the war, he's left the danger of a MS cockpit for the safe career of war journalist While the other characters eventually realize their mistake, the majority of the fandom seems to have ignored that and consider him a spineless jerk.

 In other circles however, he's an Ensemble Darkhorse with a level of popularity that surpasses even Char Aznable.
 It helps that, come Zeta, he's effectively the Gundam series equivalent of James Bond.